dragonflyoss/client/docs/rdma-p2p-rfc.md

 identifiers; the tag allocation must accommodate this.
 If provider constraints cannot support the required tag space and chunk size, reject the RDMA attempt before transfer and use TCP.
 Do not exceed either peer's chunk-size limit.
-The prototype's 4,096-tag reservation is not sufficient for every proposed configuration.
+The historical `1ccc7d1` prototype's 4,096-tag reservation was insufficient; the revised implementation reserves 16,384 tags and checks provider limits.

 Each attempt reserves a disjoint set of usable fabric tags.
 The allocator must respect the provider's tag-bit format and prevent overlap or wraparound.
 An endpoint